OpenMOSS/MOSS-TTSD/README.md

 ### Download XY-Tokenizer

 You also need to download the XY Tokenizer model weights.
-You can find the weights in the [XY_Tokenizer repository](https://huggingface.co/fnlp/XY_Tokenizer_TTSD_V0_32k).
+You can find the weights in the [XY-Tokenizer-TTSD version repository](https://huggingface.co/fnlp/MOSS_TTSD_tokenizer).

 ```bash
 mkdir -p XY_Tokenizer/weights